Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The 'HistData' package provides a collection of small data sets that are interesting and important in the history of statistics and data visualization.
 The goal of the package is to make these available, both for instructional use and for historical research.
 Some of these present interesting challenges for graphics or analysis in R.

-ddpcr — by Dean Attali, a year ago
+ddpcr — by Dean Attali, 2 years ago

 Analysis and Visualization of Droplet Digital PCR in R and on the Web